This tree type loses its leaves in the fall.

 What is a pine cone?

-This type of tree is found along the trail.
+This type of tree was found along the trail near Pyne Poynt Park.
 It is an evergreen tree that has scale like leaves and awl like leaves.
+It also has reddish bark that peels into thin strips.

 The catalpa tree is an example of a local tree that has this rare leaf arrangement form.